best driving school for teens

 “Learning from a professional instructor can help alleviate some of the stress and tension that may arise when learning from a parent or guardian,” said Steven Rossetti, director of driver training for AAA Northeast.
 “Reputable driving schools, like AAA, offer a well-organized and structured curriculum covering theoretical knowledge and practical skills necessary for safe driving.”

-AAA Driving School is available all over the country, including 22 locations in the Northeast with 98 instructors.
+AAA Driving School is available all over the country, including locations in Massachusetts and Rhode Island.
 Learn more.

 Still, driving schools cannot do the job alone.
 AAA recommends that each student participate in at least 50 hours of supervised driving.
 Parent or guardian involvement in learning to drive is critical.